cqbent/hssw/wp-content/plugins/creative-mail-by-constant-contact/readme.txt

 6. Enhance your brand with logomaker

 == Changelog ==
+* 1.3.2 - Fixes an issue where the contact sync might cause a critical error.
+* 1.3.1 - Add the ability to show the amount of recovered revenue via abandoned carts.
 * 1.3.0 - Support for abandoned cart emails
 * 1.2.4 - Introduces a 'Reset' button on the settings page for accounts that are stuck.
 * 1.2.3 - Fixes an issue where the banner would show up again after being dismissed.